florian-h05/openhab-conf/README.md

 ## Widgets

-My custom widget set for the openHAB MainUI (introduced with the 3.0 Release).
+My custom widget-set for the openHAB MainUI (introduced with the 3.0 Release).
 Feel free to use and/or modify [my widgets](/UI/widgets), just keep a copyright notice.

-Please note that those widgets are written for openHAB 3.4 or newer and might not work properly on older versions.
+Please note that those widgets are written only tested on the current openHAB release version, but since no breaking changes were made to the widget system, most of them should work with openHAB 3.4 or newer.
+If they don't work, they most likely use new functionality that is not available on older openHAB versions.

 ### Custom CSS for Pages